2.3.1 Principles of Justice

 There are at least three reasons why such an approach would not guarantee agreement on governance in a real society:

-- Any process of reasoning begins from a starting point – a set of facts, assumptions, perspectives, and logical premises – and these starting points can be very different: as illustrated by the above example of collectivists and individualists, who might both describe themselves as “free and rational persons”.
+● Any process of reasoning begins from a starting point: a set of facts, assumptions, perspectives, and logical premises.
+As noted above, though, people are very diverse (2.2) – as illustrated by the example of collectivists and individualists, who might both describe themselves as “free and rational persons”.
 There are also societies which prioritise family and tribal loyalty, or duty to God, to name two further alternative starting points.
 These different foundations lead to different philosophies, which may be internally self-consistent and which are defended by their adherents as being valid.
-People’s inherent diversity ensures that there will never be a single set of universally accepted “principles of justice”.
+There will never be a single set of universally accepted “principles of justice”.

 “our exercise of political power is proper and hence justifiable only when it is exercised in accordance with a constitution the essentials of which all citizens may reasonably be expected to endorse in the light of principles and ideals acceptable to them as reasonable and rational.
 This is the liberal principle of legitimacy.” [p.
 217]